 On the issue of rights of the transgender community in relation to their gender identity, the Supreme Court of India in National Legal Services Authority v Union Of India & Ors, upheld their concerns.
 The court declared the individuals from the transgender community, apart from binary genders, be considered as third gender for safeguarding their rights guaranteed under Part III of the Indian Constitution..
 The three important decisions dealing with the issue of decriminalizing homosexuality and transsexuality had referred to the Yogyakarta Principles in order to reiterate the basic human rights of the individuals belonging to diverse sexual orientation and gender identities.

-The human rights of the individuals belonging to the LGBT community are still in the nascent stage of evolution.
+The human rights of the individuals belonging to rights of the LGBT community are still in the nascent stage of evolution.
 The initial attempt by the LGBT defenders and human rights activists were to argue for social inclusion through expanding the definition of diverse sexual orientation and gender identity.
 The UN Human Rights Committee, which can be considered as vanguard of protecting human rights that is universal and inalienable, to all human beings addressed these issues within the scope of Article 2 and 26 of the ICCPR.
 These efforts form part of the international jurisprudence on this subject.
 The Toonen’s case was a breakthrough in this field, as the Committee could declare the criminal law that penalized this social group as violative of the basic human rights of the LGBT community.
 Simultaneously, the General Comments by the Committee on Economic, Social and Cultural Rights gradually started extending the basic rights to sexual minority by including them within the ‘other status’.
 The role of the UN Human Rights Committee and Council have been crucial in counter checking various national laws that criminalizes and discriminate the members of this social group.

 The Yogyakarta Principles, though is of non-binding nature, could be regarded as comprehensive in terms of incorporating the basic human rights of sexual minorities.

 These Principles have attempted to address various problems faced by this social group, primarily being right against violence and privacy.
-The Indian legal position has deviated from the progressive path by setting aside the decision decriminalizing homosexuality.
+The Indian legal position has deviated from the progressive path by setting aside the decision to decriminalize homosexuality.
 When it comes to the Indian scenario, homosexuality (same-sex relationships) has been distinguished from transsexuality.
-This is manifestly evident from the decided case laws of the Indian Supreme Court, where on the one hand, criminal law criminalizing homosexuality was declared valid and on the other hand, people belonging to transgender community were given the status of ‘third gender’.
+This is manifestly evident from the decided case laws of the Indian Supreme Court, where on the one hand, criminal law criminalizing homosexuality was declared valid and on the other hand, people belonging to the transgender community were given the status of ‘third gender’.

 Note – The information contained in this post is for general information purposes only.
 We try our level best to avoid any misinformation or abusive content.
 If you found any of such content on this website, please report us at email@example.com